Category Archives: 2019 Films

 Mentions of the Vietnam War, while politically left-leaning, are only added for story purposes, feeling staged.

-Viewers are supposed to believe the convoluted story that Sarah was abused and now resides, as an older woman, in a secret room and scripts a book of horror stories that come to life and wreak havoc on those that enter the haunted house.
+Viewers are supposed to believe the convoluted story that Sarah was abused and now resides, as an older woman, in a secret room and scripts a book of horror stories that come to life and wreak havoc on those who enter the haunted house.

-The story is way too complex and confusing for either audience or anyone else.
 The visual effects are fantastic, especially the stylistic red and black end credits, but the overall context suffers from a lack of continuity and becomes a forgettable experience.

 The Two Popes-2019